Preamble

 State: Highest sovereign political subdivisions and equal constituents encompassing the United States.

-Legislative: Power to make and codify laws.
+Legislative: Exclusive power to make and codify laws.

-Executive: Power to enforce current law.
+Executive: Exclusive power to enforce current law.

-Judicial: Power to interpret current law.
+Judicial: Exclusive power to interpret current law.

 Agency: Government formed, operated, and moderated organization.